rumca-js/Django-link-archive/README.md

  - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links
  - License: Reddit is a nice project, but it is not entirely open source
  - Interface: Most of the RSS programs are GUI: Thunderbird, Feeder.
 I wanted a server app, that can be accessed from anywhere
+ - Import/export.
+Some programs do not provide any standard to exchange link information, or do not provide any data at all

 ## Alternatives